Remaining Compliant Through COVID-19

 For 2021, random testing rates remain:

-- 50 percent of their average number of drivers for drug testing and
+- 50% of the average number of drivers for drug testing.

 FMCSA’s Expanded declaration